AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 You can choose to perform one of the following actions with a theme:

+* **Use a theme**:
+ In AEM, themes play a crucial role in styling and customizing Adaptive Forms.
+A theme is a predefined set of design and layout elements that can be applied to Adaptive Forms, making it easier to maintain consistent visual appearance and branding across the forms.

 * **Create/customize a theme**:
-AEM provides some reference themes.
-These themes serves as a boilerplate for creating other themes by customizing it.
-Themes can be personilized to make it unique and align with an organization's style.
+AEM provides some reference themes that serve as a boilerplate for creating other themes by customizing them.
+Themes are personalized to make them unique and align with an organization's style.

 * **Upload/deploy a theme**:
 A theme is a Git repository that is uploaded to your AEM cloud service repository using the frontend pipeline for future use.